denis-kalinichenko/wu/README.md

 [http://wu.rzeszow.pl] * *it does not work yet*

 ### Tech
-Dillinger uses a number of open source projects to work properly:
+WU uses a number of open source projects to work properly:

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [node.js] - evented I/O for the backend